bpvcode/Cloud-And-Devops/training-material/kubedev/006-Module7-Docker-first-module/04-docker-registry/README.md

 Boa prática, fazer push da versão com `tag` e `latest`

-**4º - USE IMAGE FROM A REGISTRY TO RUN A CONTAINER**
+**4º - USE IMAGE FROM A REGISTRY TO RUN THE APLICATION IN A CONTAINER**

 ```bash
 docker container run -d -p 8080:8080  bpvcode/api-conversao:v5
 ```

+**º - USE THE APPLICATION**

-A aplicação estará a rodar através do container e pode ser acedida localmente em `http://localhost:8080`
+A aplicação estará a disponivel, a ser servida através do container e pode ser acedida localmente em `http://localhost:8080/api-docs` [Swagger](http://localhost:8080/api-docs).